Futures Platform Comparison: Digitex vs Bakkt

 For example, Digitex is much more interested in attracting the attention of active retail traders who are searching for an exchange that offers liquidity and low fees.
 Conversely, Bakkt is more focused on the institutional client who is looking for a “one-stop shop” of custody, warehousing, and merchant services.

 If we compare Bakkt’s Bitcoin futures contract against the Digitex contract, Digitex is easily the better choice, particularly for the active retail crypto trader.
-Digitex offers a commission-free trading experience, more attractive contract specifications and there are no custody concerns with Digitex.
+Digitex offers a commission-free trading experience, more attractive specifications of futures contract and there are no custody concerns with Digitex.
 If you’re searching for a cryptocurrency futures exchange with deep liquidity and commission-free trading, the Digitex Futures exchange is for you.

 Personally, I believe Bakkt will be a “net positive” for Bitcoin and other cryptocurrencies because it will introduce more users to digital assets.
 More users equals more volume on the various cryptocurrency exchanges.
 This is great news for Digitex.
 Increased volume means there will be more Digitex traders, which will boost the demand for the DGTX token.

 Cryptocurrencies are on the verge of becoming a major asset class within the next three to five years.
-Crypto trading volume will continue to grow exponentially well into the future and one of the biggest beneficiaries will be Digitex and the DGTX token.
+Crypto trading volume will continue to grow exponentially well into the future and one of the biggest beneficiaries will be Digitex online futures trading platform and the DGTX token.

 Digitex Futures writers and/or guest authors may or may not have a vested interest in the Digitex Futures project and/or other businesses mentioned throughout the site.
 None of the content on Digitex Futures is investment advice nor is it a replacement for advice from a certified financial planner.